freeradical13/freeradical13.github.io/index.md

 #### Circulatory System

-The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood through tubes called blood vessels.
+The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood (in a closed circulatory system) or hemolymph (in an open circulatory system) through tubes called vessels.

 #### Blood